matter-labs/zksync-web-era-docs/docs/api/js/accounts-l1-l2.md

 ## Depositing tokens to zkSync

-zkSync provides a way to bridge tokens from L1 to zkSync.

 ### Getting the base cost for a deposit

 While for now the deposits are free, it is important to note that it may change in the future.
 We added the functionality to get the base cost for the deposit transaction: